 Step 3 - Requesting an On-Site Analysis

-After the analysis, the technician will talk to you about their findings and any recommendations.
-If you are not present at the time, the technician will leave a door hanger (see sample at right) with the same information and a number to call in case you have any follow-up questions.
+After the analysis, the technician will talk with you about their findings and any recommendations.
+The technician will leave a door hanger with additional information and a number to call in case you have any follow-up questions.

 Step 4 - Water Meter Test